elegant-scipy/elegant-scipy/markdown/ch3.markdown

 the same thing, as hinted at by their generic names, VA 1-12.
 If we were to collapse them into one, the high centrality of the "command" neurons AVA R and L, and PVC R and L, might vanish.
-Returning to the rail lines example, suppose trains between Grand Central Station in New York City and Washington DC's Union Station could end up at one of 12 different platforms, *and we counted each of those as a separate train line*.
+Returning to the rail lines example, suppose trains between Penn Station in New York City and Washington DC's Union Station could end up at one of 12 different platforms, *and we counted each of those as a separate train line*.
 The betweenness centrality of Grand Central would be inflated because from it you could get to Union Station platform 1,